 The second battery is in the space provided for the second battery but a modification had to be made.
 The only battery tray you can get that fits properly is for a smaller battery than 95 ah.
 I cut the weld join on the inside lip of the tray and straightened out.
 This permits the larger battery to fit (there is room).

-He put the isolator on the top of the lid of a plastic box which is to the rear of the fuses box.
+I also put the isolator on the top of the lid of a plastic box which is to the rear of the fuses box.
 Some other people have put theirs on top of the fuse box.
-However, we did not know that the LandCruiser's alternator is a smart one, so we had to buy a different isolator as the second battery was not being fully charged.
+However, we did not know that the LandCruiser's alternator is a smart one, so later we had to buy a different isolator as the second battery was not being fully charged (I later reused the Kings one on the Prado when I sold it as its one failed).
 We got a Thunder DC/DC charger.
-This is larger than the original one, so I made a base plate from some plywood and mounted this on top of the box and the Thunder on top of it.
+I mounted this on top of the main fuse box.
 This is now charging the battery to 13.7 volts.

 |The second battery, also showing hot|